gms-electronics/GMS-License/README.md

 Therfor following categories of commercial applications require the seek a different license from the copyright holder:
 * Any party that wants to offer our software hosted to third parties against a payment, solely or in conjunction with other products.

+If you need help running our services, feel free to reach out to us.

 # FAQ regarding our License